Discover the Power of Diabetes Support

 Project Power blends activities, education, and fun to help kids at risk of type 2 diabetes and their families create healthy habits for life.
 We are committed to improving the health and wellness of the communities we serve, and each program empowers kids and families to learn together, support one another, and build a healthy future.

-We work tirelessly to reach communities throughout the U.S. to prevent diabetes among at-risk populations and ensure that all people with diabetes get the best care, treatment and information.
+We work tirelessly to reach communities throughout the U.S. to prevent diabetes among at-risk populations and ensure all people with diabetes get the best care, treatment, and information.

 - Latino and Hispanic community–Diabetes is an urgent health problem in the Latino community, where diabetes rates are nearly double those of non-Latino whites.
 Nearly 13% of the Hispanic/Latino population in the U.S. live with diabetes.

 - AANHPI community–Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPI) are at increased risk for diabetes at different BMIs when compared to Caucasian Americans.
 According to Joslin's Asian American Diabetes Initiative, Asian Americans are considered overweight and at increased risk for type 2 diabetes at a BMI of 24.
 Pacific Islanders are considered overweight and at risk at a BMI of 27.

 - American Indian/Alaska Native community–At nearly 15%, American Indians and Alaska Natives have the highest age-adjusted prevalence of diabetes among all U.S. racial and ethnic groups.

 - Older adult community–Diabetes disproportionately affects older adults.
 Approximately 25% of Americans over the age of 60 have diabetes, and aging of the U.S. population is widely acknowledged as one of the drivers of the diabetes epidemic.